HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing

-The baseline SSM used in this work is the PCA + Gaussian sampling approach proposed by Romero et al.~\cite{romero2021clinically}.
+\paragraph{PCA + Gaussian} As a baseline SSM, we adopt the PCA + Gaussian sampling approach proposed by Romero et al.~\cite{romero2021clinically}.
 We first evaluate the NURBS surface for all training samples to generate point-to-point corresponded surface meshes.
 PCA is then performed to obtain orthogonal modes ranked by their explained variance.
 We subsequently fit a multivariate Gaussian distribution over the PCA coefficients: Given a dataset of coefficients $\{\mathbf{a}^i\}_{i=1}^{N}$, where $\mathbf{a}^i = (a^i_1, \dots, a^i_{N_d})$ is the feature vector of dimension $N_d$, the Gaussian distribution $\mathcal{N}(\boldsymbol{\mu}, \boldsymbol{\Sigma})$ is parameterized by:

 where $\boldsymbol{\mu^*}$ and $\boldsymbol{\Sigma}^*$ are the fitted mean and covariance matrix of the multivariate Gaussian distribution.
 With this fitted distribution, new samples can be synthesized by drawing a random set of PCA coefficients and reconstructing the shape using the principal modes: